Thomas Morison (physician): Biography

-In 1594 Morison appears to have visited London and had an interview with Essex.
-Next year he was back again in Scotland sending accounts to his patron of James's behaviour and views on domestic and foreign policy, and describing the movements of Huntly, Erroll, Angus, and a Jesuit, John Morton, who had been Morison's schoolfellow (Birch, i.
-224).
+In 1594, Morison appears to have visited London and had an interview with Essex.
+Next year he was back again in Scotland sending accounts to his patron of James's behaviour and views on domestic and foreign policy, and describing the movements of Huntly, Erroll, Angus, and a Jesuit, John Morton or Myreton, who had been Morison's schoolfellow.
+Myreton, a brother of the laird of Cambo in Fife, brought a jewel to Scotland in 1595.
 After Anthony's death, in 1601, Francis Bacon seems to have maintained a correspondence with Morison.
 In 1603 he wrote soliciting Morison's interest with James, who was then about to take possession of his English crown.
 Probably Morison's death occurred soon after.
 Dempster dates it 1601, but this is obviously a mistake.